 The regulations cover almost every facet of the trucking industry.

-These rules and regulations are vital to traffic safety both for truck drivers and the public.
-These regulations were necessary because of the size of a semi-truck or other commercial vehicle.
+These rules and regulations are vital to traffic safety, both for truck drivers and the public.
+These regulations were necessary due to the size of semi-trucks and other commercial vehicles.

 Some of the important areas covered in the regulations include: